jackjburnett/jackjburnett.github.io/_projects/2026-archive.md

 The briefing explores challenges such as subject narrowing due to staff shortages and financial barriers, disparities in attainment across socio-economic groups, and the effects of exam pressure on students and teachers.
 It also draws on international comparisons to highlight alternative approaches to secondary assessment.

-I also produced a separate policy briefing on accessible technology in education, which was not polished or submitted as I decided to change topics after the first draft.
+I also produced a separate policy briefing on accessible technology in education;
+this briefing was not submitted, and has not been polished as I decided to focus on GCSE reforms after first draft.
 Both briefings can be found below.

 GCSE Reforms Briefing: [The Impact of GCSE Reforms: Policy, Impact, and Implications]({{ site.url }}/assets/pdf/GCSE_Reforms_Policy_Briefing.pdf){:target="\_blank"}

 Assistive Technology Briefing: [Accessible Technology for Disabled People]({{ site.url }}/assets/pdf/Accessible_Technology_Policy_Briefing.pdf){:target="\_blank"}

+---

 ## Are We Doing Enough?
 CHI '26 Workshop Submission